 - Make sure you finish the publishing process completely when using notification publishing

-- If you have a TikTok Business Account, you can select Auto Publish when scheduling your post instead of using notification publishing Learn more
+- Select Auto Publish when scheduling your post instead of using notification publishing Learn more

 - Make sure to select Public in Who can watch this video when posting your TikTok (this option is only available for public accounts)

 Options for Fixing Unverified Posts

 There are three actions that you can take with an unverified post: Verify, Reschedule, or Discard.

 If you've published the post successfully, you can manually verify the post.
 Here's how:

 - Click the unverified post on your Calendar